Cray-HPE/docs-csm/operations/node_management/Move_a_Compute_Blade_to_a_Different_System.md

     ncn-m001# cray fas actions create CUSTOM_DEVICE_PARAMETERS.json
     ```

-#### Modify the HSN Network
+#### Modify the HSN Network???

-17. Use fabric manger to update Slingshot fabric.
+17. Use fabric manger to update Slingshot fabric ????

-18. Use the fabric manager to update the System Layout Service. **SEE Slingshot SME**
+18. Use the fabric manager to update the System Layout Service ??? **Need Slingshot SME**

     a.
 Dump the existing SLS configuration.